ThijnK/maze/README.md

 ### Dynamic Symbolic Execution (DSE)

 Over time, the concept of dynamic symoblic execution (DSE) and concolic execution has evolved, but these terms are often used interchangeably.
-Maze uses the term DSE to refer to the combination of symbolic and concrete execution.
+MAZE uses the term DSE to refer to the combination of symbolic and concrete execution.
 We distinguish between two types of DSE, symbolic-driven and concrete-driven:

 - **Concrete-driven DSE**: